Home | Blog Index | Blog Archives | Christianity & Faith Essays | Storm Chasing Essays

 Notable recent events:

-- St. Louis, MO EF4 tornado - April 22, 2011 - I chased the supercell that produced the tornado, but lost the storm before it reached St. Louis due to a road closure.
+- St. Louis, MO EF4 tornado - April 22, 2011 - I covered the supercell that produced the tornado, but lost the storm before it reached St. Louis due to a road closure.
 The tornado occured after dark, and hit Lambert Airport and some of the nearby neighborhoods.
-I saw softball sized hail with the storm (my expedition log is here).
+I saw softball sized hail with the storm (my chase log is here).

 - Elkville and Opdyke, Illinois tornadoes - March 23, 2012 - These tornadoes occured about an hour to my south and east respectively.
 This was an agonizing day for me, as I had to work and could not chase.
 Video of the Elkville tornado is on Youtube here, the Opdyke tornado crossing I-64 is here.

 - Okawville, Illinois EF1 tornado - September 25, 2012 - A chase and score!
-A top-5 intercept day for me - the expedition log is here.
+A top-5 intercept day for me - the chase log is here.